 We recommend investing in a pair of jazz shoes, dance sneakers, or ballroom shoes for class, however it is not required.
 If you don’t have dance shoes, then a leather sole is preferable to rubber.
 Please do not wear flip flops or open-back shoes, as they are very difficult to dance in.
 Dance shoes are available for purchase at the studio.

 Our students range from children as young as 10 to adults in their 60s and older.
 We welcome students of all ages.

 Yes, we offer 2 different packages to save you money!
 You can buy 5 classes for $45 (avg. $9 per class), or save $20 by buying 10 classes for $80 (avg. $8 per class).
 Please note that packages are only valid for our Monday drop-in classes and are not transferable (one package per person).
 Visit the Class Info page to buy online.

-Yes, please book your classes in advance each time you attend, preferably by 6:00pm on the date of your class.
+Yes, please book your classes in advance each time you attend, preferably at least 2 hours before your class starts.
 This helps speed up the check-in process for everyone and allows us to notify students in the event of any last-minute class changes or cancellations.

 Our classes are structured so that you can start at any time, rather than having to wait for a new course to begin.
 We break up into groups according to level, so we teach every level each class night.
 That way, if you miss classes here and there, you can just pick up right where you left off.